 They’re gone forever.
 You cannot pin them down or make them stay for a while.
 The only record is in your memory, which, if it’s like mine, can be very unreliable.

 But since the inception of the daguerreotype in 1839, photographic technology has meant that humans can and do record what happens.
 It records who and what exists, right now.

-These days we do it more than any generation in history, because it’s so easy and cheap.
+These days we take photos more than any generation in history, because it’s so easy and cheap.
 And with just the click of a button, we send captured moments to friends and family on the other side of the globe.
 Even to people we’ve never met.
 Instantly.